NvChad/nvchad.github.io/docs/config/Custom config.md

 ```

 - Note : the word 'nvim_treesitter' is taken from the override function from /lua/plugins/init.lua's treesitter 'use' table.
-- The above method might get clutted if you override many plugin configs, so below is a basic example to keep it clean :
+- The above method might get messy if you override many plugin configs, so below is a basic example to keep it clean :

 ```lua
 local pluginConfs = require "custom.plugins.configs"